rafid29mehda/Fetal-Health/Model/Perm Attention Mask/README.md

 ## **10. Summary of Achievements and Contributions**

-Through the execution of the provided code, you've accomplished several key milestones in building a robust and interpretable machine learning model for fetal health prediction:
+Through the execution of the provided code, we've accomplished several key milestones in building a robust and interpretable machine learning model for fetal health prediction:

 1. **Comprehensive Data Preprocessing:**
    - **Feature Selection:** Eliminated less relevant features to focus the model on the most impactful variables, reducing noise and computational complexity.